Skip to main content

 6. Examining when and how social determinants of health moderate intervention outcomes and identifying opportunities to implement interventions that target modifiable determinants.

-7. Using community-engaged research approaches to ensure that mental health interventions align with the needs of underserved, minoritized, and marginalized populations; that community stakeholders are involved in all phases of research; and, that community-based intervention studies employ rigorous designs to address health disparities questions.
+7. Using community-engaged research approaches to ensure that mental health interventions align with the needs of underserved, minoritized, and marginalized populations; that community members are involved in all phases of research; and, that community-based intervention studies employ rigorous designs to address health disparities questions.

 Interest areas include: